October 2022 Newsletter

 Welcome to the October 2022 newsletter.

-Autumn has started here in the Loire Valley and summer certainly feels like a distant memory.
-Over here I’ve been travelling a lot for my own work purposes as well as commissioned work.
+Autumn has started here in the Loire Valley, and summer certainly feels like a distant memory.
+Over here, I’ve been travelling a lot for my own work purposes as well as for commissioned work.

 So let’s get up to speed with trip reports and future workshop dates for those of you that are interested.